Discover more from The Freemen News-Letter

 Of peace on earth, good-will to men!"

-Thankfully, the American nation does not find itself torn apart by war and bloodshed.
-The institutions of our republic remain strong, and, though the rhetoric of the disparate factions has reached a fevered pitch, the contest remains one of politics and not arms.
+While it may often feel as such, the American nation thankfully does not find itself torn apart by civil war and brotherly bloodshed.
+Despite the calls of catastrophe we hear from so many corners, the institutions of our republic remain strong. and, though the rhetoric of the disparate factions has reached a fevered pitch, and political violence has manifested itself on all sides, the contest for power in America remains one of politics and ballot boxes, not rifles and bullets.

 Nevertheless, this Christmas finds our nation in a dark place.
 Many Americans, from all corners of political persuasion, have grown convinced that significant groups of their fellow citizens constitute the gravest threat to their way of life.
 Many Americans across the country have embraced a view of politics that demands absolute defeat of their ideological foes to secure any kind of future for themselves and their values.